Valtter Virtanen: 2023–24 season

 In June 2023, it was announced he was taking up pairs skating and pairing with Tilda Alteryd.
 However the partnership would come to an end in September 2023 due to Alteryd's difficulties with adapting to the new training environment in Finland.
 As a result, Virtanen returned to singles skating.
 His short program to the song "Saturn" by Sleeping at Last was dedicated to his mother, who had recently died.

 Virtanen began competing in early November at the 2023 CS Denis Ten Memorial Challenge, where he placed eighth.
 While at the event, Virtanen was able to secure the technical minimum scores to compete at the World Championships.
 He subsequently competed at the 2023 CS Warsaw Cup and the 2023 Tallinn Trophy, finishing tenth and fourth, respectively.

 In December, Virtanen placed second at the 2024 Finnish Championships behind Makar Suntsev.
 He would then subsequently finish tenth at the 2024 Bavarian Open and won the bronze medal at the 2024 Tallink Hotels Cup.

 Due to Suntsev failing to obtain the minimum technical scores to compete at the 2024 World Championships in Montreal, Quebec, Canada, Virtanen was sent to the event.
 He finished thirty-fourth of the forty men competing at the event.
 Following the event, Virtanen said, "I am glad to have skated without big errors.
 I try to enjoy every moment like this because especially at my age it’s not clear when will be the last opportunity like this."

 2024–25 season

 Virtanen started the season by competing at the 2024 CS Denis Ten Memorial Challenge and the 2024 Volvo Open Cup, where he finished tenth and ninth, respectively.
 Selected to compete at the Finnish Grand Prix event, the 2024 Finlandia Trophy, Virtanen came in eleventh place.

 Following an eleventh-place finish at the 2024 CS Warsaw Cup, Virtanen went on to win his eighth national title at the 2025 Finnish Championships.
 He then placed fifth at the 2025 Bavarian Open.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, Virtanen finished the event in twenty-fourth place.
 He then went on to win gold at the Union Trophy, silver at the 2025 Merano Ice Trophy, and silver at the 2025 Tallink Hotels Cup.
 Virtanen subsequently closed the season by placing fourth at the 2025 Bellu Memorial.

+2025–26 season

+Virtanen opened the season by finishing fifth at the 2025 Robin Cousins Cup, twenty-first at the 2025 Skate to Milano, and fifth at the 2025 Volvo Open Cup.

+Selected to compete at the Finnish Grand Prix event, the 2025 Finlandia Trophy, Virtanen finished the event in twelfth place.